Viralize/shamash/README.md

  `dev_appserver.py --log_level=debug app.yaml`

-  You will need a local config.json file in the following structure
+  You will need a local config.json file in the following structure:

 `{
 "project": "project-id"
 }`

+## Contributing
+We invite everyone to take part in improving it by submitting issues and pull requests.